hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student at the School of Information Technology and Electrical Engineering, The University of Queensland (UQ), supervised by [A/Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home).
+I am a second-year PhD student at the School of Information Technology and Electrical Engineering, The University of Queensland (UQ), supervised by [A/Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home).
 My research focuses on Recommender Systems. <!-- Knowledge Graph, Natural Language Processing, and AI for Software Engineering.  -->Before at UQ, I received my Master's degree from [Nanjing University](https://www.nju.edu.cn).
 Outside of research, I like powerlifting and swimming.

 <!-- I am a final-year master student at Software Institute, [Nanjing University](https://www.nju.edu.cn), studying natural language processing, supervised by [Dr. Tieke He](http://hetieke.cn).
 Specially, my research focuses on text generation, such as dialogue system and question generation.
 Before at Nanjing University, I received my Bachelor's degree from [Southwest Jiaotong University](https://www.swjtu.edu.cn).
 Outside of NLP I like power lifting and watching basketball games.  -->
 <!-- In 2022, I will be a Ph.D. candidate at University of Queensland, Australia, supervised by [A/Prof. Yin](https://sites.google.com/view/hongzhi-yin/home). -->

 # Education and Research Experience
-* Ph.D., Data Science, University of Queensland, Australia, 2022.01 ~ 2025.12.
+* PhD, Data Science, University of Queensland, Australia, 2022.01 ~ 2025.12.
 * Research Assistant at Nanjing University, 2021.07 ~ 2021.12
 * MS, Software Engineering, Nanjing University, China, 2019.09 ~ 2021.06.
 * BS, Software Engineering, Southwest Jiaotong University, China, 2015.09 ~ 2019.06.